ductho-le/BoneDC/README.md

 A detailed explanation of this implementation is provided in *Ref.
 [1]*.

 ## Acknowledgment:
 This code was inspired by [@GEW_dispersion_script](https://github.com/dakiefer/GEW_dispersion_script) by Daniel Kiefer.
-In particular, the implementation of the tensor stiffness matrix and boundary condition operators (see lines 20–30 in f_matrix_generation.m) builds upon the structure and ideas in his original work.
+In particular, the implementation of the tensor-based matrices and the boundary conditions for a single cortical bone layer (see lines 20–30 in f_matrix_generation.m) builds upon the structure and ideas from his original work.
 Please refer to his repository for further details and insights.

 ## Key Features